solid/solid-spec/README.md

 WWW-Authenticate: WebID-RSA source="example.org", nonce="securestring"
 ```

 Next, the client sets the username value to the user's WebID and signs the concatenated value of **source + username + nonce** before resending the request.
 It is important that clients return the proper source value they received from the server, in order to avoid main-in-the-middle attacks.
+Also note that the server must send it's own URI together with the token, otherwise a MitM can forward the claim to the client; the server will also expect that clients return the same server URI.

 REQUEST:
 ```